grpc/grpc.github.io/docs/guides/benchmarking.md

 gRPC is designed for both high-performance and high-productivity design of distributed applications.
 Continuous performance benchmarking is a critical part of the gRPC development workflow.
-Multi-language performance tests run hourly, and these numbers are reported to a dashboard for visualization.
+Multi-language performance tests run hourly against the master branch, and these numbers are reported to a dashboard for visualization.

   * [Multi-language performance dashboard @master](https://performance-dot-grpc-testing.appspot.com/explore?dashboard=5760820306771968)
   * [C++ detailed performance dashboard @master](https://performance-dot-grpc-testing.appspot.com/explore?dashboard=5685265389584384)